AnonnaGH/Golang_practice/README.md

 # Golang_practice

-Go is a popular programming language.
+Go is a popular programming language.<br>
-Go is used to create computer programs.
+Go is used to create computer programs.<br>

 # Go Introduction
-What is Go?
+## What is Go? <br>
-Go is a cross-platform, open source programming language Go can be used to create high-performance applications Go is a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language Go was developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson in 2007 Go's syntax is similar to C++
+Go is a cross-platform, open source programming language <br>
+Go can be used to create high-performance applications <br>
+Go is a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language <br>
+Go was developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson in 2007 <br>
+Go's syntax is similar to C++ <br>

 # What is Go Used For?
 Web development (server-side)